EddyTheCo/rasp-yocto/README.md

-# meta-estervtech-rpi-qt
+# meta-estervtech

-This README file contains information on the contents of the meta-estervtech-rpi-qt layer.
+This README file contains information on the contents of the meta-estervtech layer.

 Please see the corresponding sections below for details.